OsaPL/Versus-Brawl/notes.md

 - RabbitCatcher now acts as a spear.
 - You can now also quick drop a weapon by tapping "drop" two times quickly
 - Added ability to select which weapon to unsheathe by holding a key, and then pressing "item" key:
-  - hold "grab" to unsheathe hip weapons (hold "item" to unsheathe both, pres for a single one)
+  - hold "grab" to unsheathe hip weapons (hold "item" to unsheathe both, press for a single one)
   - hold "attack" to unsheathe big sword weapon slot

 [b]Dogs can now sheathe big weapons on their back. (other characters can also use the new "Can sheathe big weapons" parameter)[/b]